HoaxParagon/primality_experiments/README.md

 about 63 seconds to find 9,592 primes
 Could be better, the algorithm is very slow.
 Unsure of time complexity, linear perhaps?
 Would likely be faster if I didn't print every prime to console but I'm not printing
-   inside the for loop, only when the function returns
+   inside the for loop, only once per prime

 ### Skipping even numbers test: